xizqu/FR_AI_Script/README.md

 Project Read Me

-1. AI_Script_BASE is solely for base moves and abilities ONLY.
+AI_Script_BASE is solely for base moves and abilities ONLY.
 The AI_EXPANSION is for adding abilities and moves.
 Please follow the same formats for consitstency.
 Consitstency will make is easy for the community to add moves without much hassle.
 I have included a few moves in the expansion file for examples.

+In the modified scripts, if its "jumpifmovescriptequals HEX ID" this move is already in the base game.
+If its "jumpifmovescriptequals
+MOVESCR_NAME" this is an added move.
+If you the movescr has @Return, it has not be fully added.
+If you see "MOVESCR_NAME @AI_NAME" then it has been added.
+For example, you will see "jumpifmovescriptequals MOVESCR_MirrorMove @AI_MirrorMove".
+This move has been added by me or another participant.
+Please review these to make sure no mistakes were added!

-2. The scripts in "Ai_Scripts" are ready for compiling.
+The scripts in "Ai_Scripts" are ready for compiling.
 They are not game ready but currently have no major errors.

-3. We need to agree on how we rate moves for the viabilty score.
+We need to agree on how we rate moves for the viabilty score.
 Status moves > Damaging?
 That type of thing.

-4. The modified plus script isnt fully labeled.
+The modified plus script isnt fully labeled.

-5. Credits go to skeli for the python compiler.
+Credits go to skeli for the python compiler.

-6. Credits to akamethebulbasaur and skeli for rewritten and new ai commands.
+Credits to akamethebulbasaur and skeli for rewritten and new ai commands.